 We are a Dojo (School of Martial Arts) offering an environment to practice in several styles of self defense disciplines originating in Oriental Asia, mainly from Japan.
 Collectively, these are called Budo, meaning “Military Ways.”
 It is a collective term for Japanese military defense styles that follow certain principles and code of behavior for actions.
 A Jutsu is a collection of battlefield techniques used for specialized skills training.
-We offer instruction and degrees in Jiyushinryu Aikibudo, Kodokan Judo, and Heikeryu Jiu Jitsu.
+We offer instruction and degrees in Jiyushinryu Aikibudo and Kodokan Judo.

 Jita Kyoei translates to English as “Mutual benefit for everyone” and this applies to our dojo as; “everyone helps everyone else.”
 If we each grow as an individual, then we grow as a group or family, as well.

 We also adhere to the principle of Seiyo zenyo (English: Best use of energy, or Maximum effect with minimal effort).
 This ideology is; “the smallest person should be able to apply the techniques to the largest person,” and thus the true development of real skills are created.